-Hands-on Selenium WebDriver with Java
+Hands-On Selenium WebDriver with Java

 Get started with Selenium WebDriver, the open source library for automating tests to ensure your web application performs as expected.
 In this practical hands-on book, author Boni Garcia takes Java developers through Selenium's main features for automating web navigation, browser manipulation, web element interaction, and more, with ready-to-be-executed test examples.

-You'll start by learning the core features of the Selenium framework (composed by WebDriver, Grid, and IDE) and its ecosystem.
-Discover why Selenium is the de facto framework for developing end-to-end tests on your web application.
+You'll start by learning the core features of Selenium (composed of WebDriver, Grid, and IDE) and its ecosystem.
+Discover why Selenium WebDriver is the de facto library for developing end-to-end tests on your web application.
 You'll explore ways to use advanced Selenium WebDriver features, including using web browsers in Docker containers or the DevTools protocol.
 Selenium WebDriver examples in this book are available on GitHub.

 With this book, you'll learn how to: